Vacuum Tube / Thermionic Valves Includes:

 - Anode: This electrode in the vacuum tube or valve has a high potential to attract electrons from the cathode.

 - Grid: This is the valve electrode that has a variable potential and is used to control the flow of electrons between cathode and anode.
+In some vacuum tubes more grid are used to improve the performance in various ways.

 - Filament: Most valves these days are indirectly heated, i.e. a the filament is not connected to the cathode.
 The filament heats the cathode which then emits the electrons.
 Early valves were directly heated and the filament was used to emit the electrons.
 However this placed limitations on the way in which valves could be used.
 Having an indirectly heated cathode allows the cathode to operate at a potential higher than ground and also for many filaments to be run in parallel in a single item of equipment.